Hurricanes

 What is the difference between a hurricane, typhoon and a cyclone?

-Cyclones - South Pacific and Indian Ocean
+Cyclones - South Pacific and Indian Ocean (like in Australia or India)

 How fast and strong are hurricane winds?